emmahons/portfolioEmmaHons/content/page/books.md

 included: true
 ---
 ::div{class="italic"}
-These are books I made during a workshop bookbinding...
+These are books I made during a workshop bookbinding..
 ::